nicoster/nginx-lua-saml-service-provider/README.md

 ## Changes
 * Restructure the folder

-    to make it easier to run it as a standalone OpenResty application
+    to make it easier to run as a standalone OpenResty application, the directory has been restructured.
+You may issue `make run` to run it with minor changes to Makefile.

 * xmlsec verification command line

-    as SSOcircle use a different SAML assertion. the xmlsec command like has been changed to `/usr/local/bin/xmlsec1 --verify --pubkey-cert-pem /tmp/lua_svFWOE --id-attr:ID urn:oasis:names:tc:SAML:2.0:assertion:Assertion /tmp/lua_s5Sk0o`
+    as SSOcircle use a different SAML assertion, the xmlsec command like has been changed to `/usr/local/bin/xmlsec1 --verify --pubkey-cert-pem $CERT_FILE --id-attr:ID urn:oasis:names:tc:SAML:2.0:assertion:Assertion $SAML_RESP`

-    the first temp file is extracted from SAML Assertion. and the XML namespace is changed as shown above.
+    the `CERT_FILE` is extracted from SAML Assertion. and the XML namespace is changed as shown above.

 ## Configuration